Aidbox/aidbox-project-template/README.md

 docker compose up
 ```

-Command ~docker compose up~ will start Aidbox instance configured with ~SubscriptionTopic~ for ~Observation~ resource with some filters and criteria preconfigured.
+Command _docker compose up_ will start Aidbox instance configured with _SubscriptionTopic_ for _Observation_ resource with some filters and criteria preconfigured.
-By default *Aidbox* is avialable at ~http://localhost:8888~, default *User* is: _username_  ~admin~, _password_  ~password~.
+By default *Aidbox* is available at _http://localhost:8888_, default *User* is: _username_  `admin`, _password_  `password`.

 The demo subscription server, which accepts messages from Aidbox, is now running.
-The UI to monitor these delivered messages is available at ~http://localhost:9001~.
+The UI to monitor these delivered messages is available at _http://localhost:9001_

-While creating Subscriptions in Aidobx, use ~http://subscription-demo-server:9000/<something>~ as endpoint value.
+While creating Subscriptions in Aidobx, use _http://subscription-demo-server:9000/<something>_as endpoint value.

 # How to create Subscription and check notification.